Imagic

 Imagic (/ɪˈmædʒɪk/ i-MA-jik) was an American video game developer and publisher that created games initially for the Atari 2600.
 Founded in 1981 by corporate alumni of Atari, Inc. and Mattel, its best-selling titles were Atlantis, Cosmic Ark, and Demon Attack.
-Imagic also released games for Intellivision, ColecoVision, Atari 8-bit family, TI-99/4A, IBM PCjr, VIC-20, Commodore 64, TRS-80 Color Computer, and Magnavox Odyssey².
+Imagic also released games for Intellivision, ColecoVision, Atari 8-bit computers, TI-99/4A, IBM PCjr, VIC-20, Commodore 64, TRS-80 Color Computer, and Magnavox Odyssey².
 Their Odyssey² ports of Demon Attack and Atlantis were the only third-party releases for that system in America.
 The company never recovered from the video game crash of 1983 and was liquidated in 1986.

 History

-Imagic was the second third-party publisher for the Atari 2600, formed after Activision.
-Founders included Bill Grubb, Bob Smith, Rob Fulop, and Denis Koble from Atari, Inc., Jim Goldberger, Dave Durran and Brian Dougherty from Mattel as well as Pat Ransil and Gary Kato.

-Grubb previously served as the vp of sales and marketing for Atari for 18 months.
-Before that, he was with the marketing department at Black and Decker for 11 years.
-It was Grubb's goal to take Imagic public and to eventually overtake Activision as the number one third-party video game publisher.